LiveCO2/liveco2-frontend/README.md

 # The CO2 Fight public Website

-This repo hosts the code for The CO2 Fight website.
+This repo hosts the code for The CO2 Fight website https://the-smooth-operator.github.io/compensate/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).